DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

 2019-10-04T22:45:16.701Z - info init Loading configuration from "/home/pi/.cncrc"
 2019-10-04T22:45:17.931Z - info init Starting the server at http://127.0.1.1:8000
 ```
 That means the CNCjs server is running, ready to accept connections from a browser.
-Start the Chromium browser on your Pi (other browsers than Chromium will probably work too) and enter the URL "localhost:8000" (without the quotes).
-It should say "Loading" and after a few seconds the CNCjs user interface should appear in the browser.
+Start the Chromium browser on your Pi (other browsers than Chromium will probably work too) and enter the URL "http://127.0.1.1:8000" (i.e. the URL shown in the "Starting the server" message above).
+The browser should say "Loading" and after a few seconds the CNCjs user interface should appear.

 To stop the CNCjs server, type ^C (Ctrl-C) in the terminal.

 If your Pi is headless (no graphics display), you can connect from a browser on a different machine on the same network as the Pi.
 To find the Pi's external IP address, you can use the command `hostname -I`.
 Let's assume that the Pi's external IP address is "192.168.2.23" - then you would browse to "192.168.2.23:8000" from that other machine.
-(If you had to stop the server with ^C in order to run the hostname command, you will need to restart it with the `cncjs --port 8000` command.)
+(If you had to stop the server with ^C in order to run the hostname command, you will need to restart it with the `cncjs` command.)

 * Possible Install Problems & Solutions: